Author’s Journey – Embedded Platforms

 For anyone to write a book, primarily he or she must enjoy writing.
 And surely, this is turning into a time-consuming hobby.
 I taught for 10 years at the Danish Technical University in Copenhagen, while working in the industry.
 I stopped teaching, and suddenly found myself writing.

-Secondarily it helps to have some hard earned prior knowledge.
+Secondarily, it helps to have some hard earned prior knowledge.

 The figure above shows the most important platforms & targets I have worked with over the years.

 Hardware Platforms, Operating Systems and Languages are chosen and color coded.
+There’s a horizontal lane for hosts, targets and DSP targets – and “teaching” on top.

-The thesis and the PDP11 stuff both were pre-studies, the rest made it into real products sold.
+The thesis and the PDP11 stuff were both pre-studies, the rest made it into real products sold.
 The Production Control job was an extra-thing, very different from designing COTS (Commercial Of-The-Shelf) boxes, which is the type of products I normally work with.

 The last many years I have worked with Internet technologies – TCP/IP/Ethernet and WiFi.
 The products are probably not what most people would classify as IoT.
 However, it is exactly the IoT technologies – only mostly used in non-public installations.

-Reflections on the Platforms
+Reflections on the Embedded Platforms

 MTOS.
 This was my first meeting with a real-time-operating-system.
 Aka RTOS.
 It was like many other of the time.